alexey-tyurin/a2a-double-validation/README.md

     --role="roles/iam.serviceAccountAdmin"
 ```

-#### 3. Create and Setup VM Instance (Optional - Alternative to Cloud Shell)
+#### 3. Create and Setup VM Instance

+Cloud Shell will not work for this project as Cloud Shell is limited to 5GB of disk space.
+This project needs more than 30GB of disk space to build docker images, get all dependencies and
-If you prefer to use a dedicated VM instead of Cloud Shell:
+  download Llama Prompt Guard 2 model locally.
+So you need to use a dedicated VM instead of Cloud Shell.

 ```bash
 # Create Ubuntu VM with necessary permissions and scopes